hartwigmedical/actin/algo/README.md

 IS_PARTICIPATING_IN_ANOTHER_TRIAL | Won't be evaluated
 HAS_PARTICIPATED_IN_CURRENT_TRIAL | Currently resolves to not evaluated

-1] 'Category' can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Car T, TCR T,  Gene therapy, Supportive treatment.
+1] 'Category' can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy, Supportive treatment.

 In addition, 3 following 'Categories' can be assigned:
 - Taxane - Treatment names: Paclitaxel, Docetaxel, Cabazitaxel